GalanCM/Miniblog/README.md

 # Miniblog
 I built this as a React code sample in early 2018.
+You can see it in action at https://www.galan-montgomery.com/miniblog/.

 The original intent was to keep the blog very simple, and replicate it in various frameworks: React, Vue, Angular, Ember, Svelte, ect… In the end, I decided it was a better use of my time to build a more complex sample app instead.
 I'd still like to go back to this and implement a proper backend, but I have other priorities at the moment.

 # Downloading
 Before downloading make sure you have [Node](http://www.nodejs.org) and [Git](http://www.git-scm.com) installed on your machine.